drdn/openRefine/200206-openrefine.md

 ### Reformat a Date

 1. Remove any existing Facets or Filters.
-2. On the Date column, use the drop-down meny to select `Edit cells -> Transform`.
+2. On the Date column, use the drop-down menu to select `Edit cells -> Transform`.
 3. In the expression box, type `value.toDate("dd/MM/yyyy")` and press OK (**Note: the original creators of this dataset are from the UK - notice the regional date format**).
 4. Notice how the values are displayed in green and follow the ISO 8691 data convention - this indicates that values are now stored as date data types.
 5. On the Date column drop-down, select `Edit column -> Add column based on this column`.
 Using this function you can created a new column, while preserving the old column.